h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 - `RMSLE (Root Mean Squared Logarithmic Error)`_
 - `MAE (Mean Absolute Error)`_

-Each metric is described in greater detail in the sectinos that follow.
+Each metric is described in greater detail in the sections that follow.
 The examples are based off of a GBM model built using the **cars_20mpg.csv** dataset.

 .. example-code::
    .. code-block:: r